 The following conditions and features apply to you if your claim is eligible for assessment under the new definitions for TPD and Disability that applied from 1 August 2014.
-Refer to 'Definitions for TPD and Disability Benefits' for more information.
+Refer to 'Definitions for TPD and Disability Benefits' on page 15 for more information.

-Conditions and features What this means Maximum insured benefits Your Standard Insurance Cover will be subject to a maximum of \$3 million for death.
-Monthly TPD and Disability Benefits are subject to a maximum of \$30,000 a month.
+Conditions and features What this means Maximum insured benefits Your Standard Insurance Cover will be subject to a maximum of \$3 million for death and \$3 million for TPD.
+Disability Benefits are subject to a maximum of \$30,000 a month.
 Your combined cover in Qantas Super - that is, standard cover in your defined benefit division, standard cover in your accumulation division (if applicable) and Additional Voluntary Cover - is subject to a maximum of \$10 million for death and \$3 million for TPD.
-Exclusions on your TPD or Disability Benefit A TPD or Disability Benefit will not be payable if your disability arises directly or indirectly from: normal and uncomplicated pregnancy or childbirth; war or warlike operations (except where you are performing your duties of employment); or service in the armed forces.
-Continuation option (applies to death benefits only) If you leave employment with the Qantas Group (for reasons other than ill-health) and leave Qantas Super, you may be eligible to continue your death cover by buying a policy direct with the Insurer - without having to provide further medical evidence.
+Exclusions on your A Disability Benefit will not be payable if your disability arises directly or indirectly from: Disability Benefit normal and uncomplicated pregnancy or childbirth; war or warlike operations (except where you are performing your duties of employment); or service in the armed forces.
+Continuation option (applies to death and TPD Benefits only) If you leave employment with the Qantas Group (for reasons other than ill-health) and leave Qantas Super, you may be eligible to continue your death and TPD cover by buying a policy direct with the Insurer - without having to provide further medical evidence.
 This is called a continuation option.
 You must be under age 60 and have your continuation option approved and accepted by the Insurer within 60 days of leaving employment or leaving Qantas Super.
 You will be responsible for paying premiums directly to the Insurer.
 The amount of the premiums will depend on the premium rates the Insurer charges for individual policies.
 If you'd like a quote for a continuation option, please call the Insurer, MLC Limited, on (02) 8908 6111 or email them at group_insurance@mlc.com.au.
+For TPD cover, you must commence full time employment with another employer within 90 days of ceasing employment with the Qantas Group.
 The Insurer may also have additional eligibility criteria before a continuation option is offered.
-Ancillary benefits (applies to Disability The Insurer may pay ancillary benefits in some circumstances where a Disability Benefit is being paid.
-Benefits for total but The following benefits may be payable: temporary disablement only) Rehabilitation expense benefit An ancillary benefit is Bereavement benefit coverage for specific expenses that may be Family carer benefit incurred during the period Emergency transport benefit of your disablement.
-Workplace modification benefit Rehabilitation expense benefit: If you are receiving Total or Partial Disability Benefits, the Insurer may meet an expense incurred on your behalf as the result of your participation in a rehabilitation program.
+Ancillary benefits (applies to Disability Benefits only) An ancillary benefit is coverage for specific expenses that may be incurred during the period of your disablement.
+The Insurer may pay ancillary benefits in some circumstances where a Disability Benefit is being paid.
+The following benefits may be payable: Rehabilitation expense benefit Bereavement benefit Family carer benefit ■ Emergency transport benefit Workplace modification benefit Rehabilitation expense benefit: If you are receiving Total or Partial Disability Benefits, the Insurer may meet an expense incurred on your behalf as the result of your participation in a rehabilitation program.
 The Insurer must approve the program before the expenses are incurred, your Doctor must approve the program, and the maximum amount payable is 24 times your monthly Disability Benefit minus any amount that can be claimed from any other source.
 These expenses must be incurred directly to help you return to work in a gainful occupation, or to undertake a vocational retraining program because of your disability.
 The Insurer has the discretion to pay this expense.
-Bereavement benefit : If you die while Total or Partial Disability Benefits are being paid to you, then the Insurer will pay a lump sum equal to three times your monthly Disability Benefit from the date of your death.
-(This payment will be made to the Trustee, and will be passed onto your estate.)